Galician independence movement: Galician independentism at present

 In 1986 the Communist Party of National Liberation, a secessionist splinter of the Galician People's Union, was expelled from the BNG for having supported the candidacy of Herri Batasuna during the Elections to the European Parliament.
 Beside the Galiza Ceive-OLN (the new name of the organization) and several secessionist groups, they formed the Galician People's Front the following year, which has been the main Galician secessionist organization since then.

 In that context appeared the Exército Guerrilheiro do Povo Galego Ceive, which carried out 90 terrorist actions in six years, the last one on 13 of September, 1991.
 As consequence two activists, a civil guard and a girl died.
 Several dozens of supposed members were arrested.

 Ten members of Assembleia da Mocidade Independentista and other groups were held in 2005 and two of them were strongly suspected of having placed a bomb in an automatic cash dispenser in Santiago de Compostela.
 That same year the existence of a group named Resistência Galega, which has claimed responsibility for several bomb attacks, was made public.

-The BNG and Anova-Nationalist Brotherhood, the two nationalist/secessionist political parties, have 19 of the 75 seats in the Galician Parliament.
+The BNG, the major nationalist/secessionist political party, has 25 of the 75 seats in the Galician Parliament.